Dev-Dominic/Lab-Registrar/docs/application/controllers.md

 #### Clock-in

 1. Verify user using utils module
+2. Determine if a valid time to login based on timeslots stored in database
-2. Verify that the current time matches with a given users timeslots by probing the timeslot table and the temporary swap table
+3. Verify that the current time matches with a given users timeslots by probing the timeslot table and the temporary swap table
-3. Update a given users hoursworked to reflect successful clock-in based on verification
+4. Update a given users hours_worked to reflect successful clock-in based on verification
+5. Add new entry into clock_in_entry to log successful clock_in
-4. Return status message and code to indicate success of clock-in
+6. Return status message and code to indicate success of clock-in

 ## Other